Incident Reporting Procedures

 - An investigation should be conducted to identify the causal factors of an incident so that the root causes can be determined and corrective actions can be taken to prevent recurrence.

 - Lessons learned should be communicated as appropriate.

 - There may be other local incident reporting requirements as well.

-Hydrogen safety incidents and near misses should be reported in the U.S. Department of Energy's Hydrogen Safety Incident Reporting Database at H2Incidents.org.
+Hydrogen safety incidents and near misses should be reported in the U.S. Department of Energy's Hydrogen Lessons Learned Reporting Database at http://h2tools.org/lessons/.
 Please share your incidents and near misses with others who are working with hydrogen so they can benefit from your experiences.
 All incident reports will be "sanitized" to ensure that individuals and organizations are not identified.